When you look at the Allrounder Bar from Gungnir, one of two thoughts is likely to pop into your head:

 The sleeve is finished in electroless nickel, which is a great coating for overall durability and oxidation resistance.
 As is standard with traditional barbells, the sleeve diameter of the Allrounder is 1.96″.
 This bar offers a very tight tolerance, which creates a quiet and smooth operation.
 Plates slide on and off like butter and, again, without making much noise.

 Also consistent with most traditional bars is the 16.25″ sleeve length.
-The tradeoff is that you don't get quite the same amount of loadable length.
-On most traditional bars, depending on which collar you're using, you'll get around 14.75″ of loadable length.
-On the Allrounder, since you have to slide the lock into enough grooves for it to snap into place, you give up about an inch, so you're getting around 13.75″.
-There is a workaround if you ever needed to max the length out, and that's to keep the lock in its home-base and use a traditional collar as normal.
+The tradeoff is that you don’t get quite the same amount of loadable length.
+On most traditional bars, depending on which collar you’re using, you’ll get around 14.75″ of loadable length.
+On the Allrounder, since you have to slide the lock into enough grooves for it to snap into place, you give up about an inch, so you’re getting around 13.75″.
+There is a workaround if you ever needed to max the length out, and that’s to keep the lock in its home base and use normal barbell collars.

 Within the sleeves, you'll find bronze bushings, which is common for a multipurpose bar application.
 This will produce an even spin that's appropriate for any type of lift.
 You won't get the same level of spin as a bearing system in terms of speed, but you'll get a consistent spin that's smooth and one that comes to a gradual stop.
 Within the bushings themselves, Gungnir has machined diamond-shaped cutouts that are filled with MoS2 grease.
 This allows the grease to “live” in the cutouts while providing constant lubrication to the system, thereby increasing performance and decreasing the need for maintenance.